 Many respite care resources and payment options exist.
 View our “Links” page (http://arkelderlaw.com/resources/helpful-links/) for quick access to websites you may find helpful.
 And please contact our office for additional resources if our recommendations do not meet your needs.

-*Per Kevin, “College Square Retirement Community is an Independent Living Community; we don’t have any medical staff.
-We aren’t really ‘caregivers’ in the same sense as most in the senior care field, but we still oversee happiness!
+*Per Kevin, “College Square Retirement Community is an Independent Living Community.
+We don’t have any medical staff.
+In addition, we also aren’t really ‘caregivers’ in the same sense as most in the senior care field.
+But still oversee happiness!
 We go out of our way to provide a high level of customer service and care for 100 senior citizens every day.” http://www.collegesquareretirement.com/

 Professionals, if you are willing to help educate our community of readers as to how you assist your patients and/or clients, send a brief description of your service to firstname.lastname@example.org.
 Thank you!